faridkanji/TeamAccounting/services.md

 -  Business Returns - T2
 -  Personal Returns - T1

-## Specializing in Accounting for personal taxes
+## Specializing in smal and medium business accounting and personal taxes

 # Call us at 647-738-4927 to discuss how we can help you.